How to write an Academic CV

 🪐 What is the difference between a resume and an academic CV?

 Resumes are concise documents of two pages or fewer that provide a succinct overview of your qualifications, skills, and experience.
-They don’t go into a lot of detail and should only highlight why you’d be a good candidate for the job you’re applying for.
-An academic CV is a comprehensive document that outlines your educational background, skills, experience, accomplishments, awards, honors, and special qualifications.
-They provide prospective employers with an in-depth overview of your suitability for a specific position and are a lot longer than resumes.
+An academic CV is a comprehensive document that outlines your educational background, research accomplishments, teaching experience, academic service, grants, and other academic qualifications.

 💮 How long is an academic CV?

-Since an academic CV is a very comprehensive document outlining all your qualifications in depth, it can consist of up to 10 pages or in some cases even more.
+Since an academic CV is a very comprehensive document outlining all your qualifications in depth, it can consist of around 5-10 pages or more.

 🙃 How do I write an academic CV?